 It is also important to socialize your Neapolitan mastiff while he is young.
 You can begin introducing him to people as soon as you bring him home, but you’ll want to wait until your vet gives the green light before you start introducing your new pet to other dogs.
 Failure to do so may expose your new pet to illnesses before his immune system is ready to protect him from threats.

-Neapolitan mastiffs have relatively short hair, so they don’t require a great deal of shedding.
+The Neapolitan Mastiff has relatively short hair and doesn’t require a great deal of shedding.
 They do need regular baths, and most will appreciate regular brushings, but they don’t need to go to a groomer on a regular basis.
 Regular baths and brushings will also help reduce the amount of hair Neapolitan mastiffs will shed in your home, but these large dogs don’t shed very much in the first place.

-It is also important to point out that Neapolitan mastiffs often drool on a more-or-less constant basis.
+It is also important to point out that the breed often drools on a more-or-less constant basis.
 Would-be owners who aren’t comfortable with dealing with a dog that drools all the time should probably select another breed.

 The Neapolitan mastiff is usually characterized as a moderate or average shedder.
 They aren’t a terrible choice for those who suffer from allergies, and you can reduce the amount of hair they shed in your home by brushing them outside once a week.

 Some Neapolitan mastiffs like to play in the water and swim.
 However, given their build, they’re rarely strong swimmers, so you’ll always want to use caution when allowing one of these dogs to swim.

 The Neapolitan mastiff is typically gentle with his family, but he usually remains on perpetual alert for threats or danger.
 With proper training, the Neapolitan mastiff can serve as a very competent guard dog.